Colorado Revised Statute § 18-7-102 C.R.S. prohibits promotion of obscenity to a minor, which is knowingly:

 A class 1 misdemeanor, wholesale promotion of obscenity carries up to 364 days in jail, and/or up to $1,000 in fines.4

-2.4.
-Wholesale promotion of obscenity to a minor
+3) Wholesale Promotion of Obscenity to a Minor

 Under Colorado law, wholesale promotion of obscenity to a minor is knowingly making, selling, possessing, or distributing obscene materials for the purpose of resale to a minor.

-A class 6 felony, wholesale promotion of obscenity to a minor carries 1 year to 18 months in prison and/or $1,000 to $100,000 in fines.
+A class 6 felony, wholesale promotion of obscenity to a minor carries one year to 18 months in prison and/or $1,000 to $100,000 in fines.
 In addition, there is a year of mandatory parole.
-And convicted defendants must register as sex offenders.5
+Plus you must register as a sex offender.5

 Wholesale promotion of obscenity to a minor is a felony in Colorado.

 - You had no knowledge.
-A necessary element of the crime of promoting obscenity is that the defendant is aware of the obscene content or character.
-So a potential defense is that the defendant genuinely did not realize that he/she was distributing or selling obscene materials.
+A necessary element of the crime of promoting obscenity is that you were aware of the obscene content or character.
+So a potential defense is that you genuinely did not realize that you were distributing or selling obscene materials.
 For example, a delivery person hired to transport a box of obscene materials commits no crime if the delivery person is unaware of what is in the box.8

 - The police engaged in misconduct.
-If law enforcement officers found the obscene materials through an unlawful search, the defense attorneys can ask the Colorado court to suppress them as evidence.
-If the court agrees, the District Attorney may be left with too weak a case to continue prosecuting.
+If law enforcement officers found the obscene materials through an unlawful search, we can ask the Colorado court to suppress them as evidence.
+If the court agrees, the District Attorney may be left with a case that is too weak to continue prosecuting.

 Legal References